This post may contain affiliate links. Please read our disclosure policy.

 How long to roast cherry tomatoes

 The best roasted cherry tomatoes take time.
-If you rush the process, they won't be as sweet and they'll be too juicy.
+If you rush the roasting process, they won't be as sweet and they'll be too juicy.
 The exact time will depend on the size of the cherry tomatoes you're using.
 Count on them being in the oven for 1 – 1 ¼ hours.
-By this time, their juiciness will have evaporated and you'll have little bites of super concentrated flavor.
+By this time, their juiciness will have evaporated and you'll have little bites of super-concentrated flavor.

 Roasted cherry tomatoes are usually eaten as a snack around here.
+They're delicious served hot or at room temperature.
 These tasty little bites disappear from the bowl so fast that they're gone long before dinner.
 But if we've made a double batch, these are a few other ways we like to enjoy them:

 - Put them on toast – bonus points if you spread the toast with goat cheese first.